Ensemble Stars!: Game

 Ensemble Stars! was released for the Android on April 28, 2015, and iOS on May 1, 2015.
 Shortly after the game's release, in 2015, Sousuke Sōma, who provided the voice for Arashi Narukami, was replaced by Ryo Kitamura, with all voice clips replaced on July 18, 2015; Kitamura would later go on to portray the character in the stage play adaptations.
 In April 2017, Yoshimasa Hosoya left the franchise due to a medical hiatus, and Happy Elements announced that he would be replaced by Tomoaki Maeno in the role of Hokuto Hidaka, with all his voice clips replaced beginning on May 31, 2017.

 On November 9, 2019, Happy Elements announced at the Animate Girls Festival that they would be adding two new groups, Alkaloid and Crazy B. On March 15, 2020, Ensemble Stars! was relaunched and was split into two separate games: Basic, the original game; and Music, a brand new rhythm game; both games offered different gameplay but contained the same events, storylines, and items.

 In March 2016, Ensemble Stars! was planned to launch in China in Q2 2016 through Tencent.
-In February 2018, Ensemble Stars! was launched in South Korea through Kakao Games.
+In January 2018, Ensemble Stars! was launched in South Korea through Kakao Games.
 On December 24, 2021, an English version of Ensemble Stars!!
 Music opened pre-registrations for users in the United States, Canada, Australia, and the United Kingdom.
-Ensemble Stars!!
-English was then officially launched on June 16, 2022, following an accidental temporary App Store launch in May of the same year.
+It was then officially launched on June 16, 2022.

 Manga

 A manga adaptation written and illustrated by Ichi Sayo was launched in Kodansha's Shōjo manga magazine Aria on August 28, 2015 and ended on December 28, 2016.

-Ensembukubu Stars!, a 4-panel gag parody drawn by Bkub Okawa, is serialized on Ensemble Stars! official Twitter account and Dengeki Online since 2017.
+Ensembukubu Stars!, a 4-panel gag parody, drawn by Bkub Okawa, is serialized on Ensemble Stars! official Twitter account and Dengeki Online since 2017.

 Anime

 An anime television series adaptation was announced in December 2015.
 It was planned to premiere in 2017, but the staff announced they had postponed it in February 2017.
-The series was produced by David Production aired from July 7 to December 22, 2019, on Tokyo MX, SUN, KBS, TVA, and BS11.
+The series was produced by David Production, with Marza Animation Planet producing the 3DCG live scenes, aired from July 7 to December 22, 2019, on Tokyo MX, SUN, KBS, TVA, and BS11.
 Masakazu Hishida was the director under the pseudonym Junpaku Yagurashita.
 Yasufumi Soejima was the series director, with Shinichi Inotsume as chief writer, and Haruko Iizuka, Tomoyuki Shitaya, and Eri Nagata as character designers.
 Akira was the scriptwriter, and Tatsuya Kato composed the series' music.
 Funimation has acquired the series for streaming in North America; the simuldub premiered on August 4, 2019.
-The anime uses the CACANi 2D animation & in-between software tool.
+The anime uses the Cacani 2D animation & in-between software tool.